justinmeiners/efficient-programming-with-components/12_merge_sort.md

 ### Linked iterator is "unsafe"

-As long as you don't do it, the topology remains.
+As long as you don't do `set_successor`, the topology remains.
 But, if you do, things change.
 This is a very unsafe operation.
 You can even make circular lists.